Summer Semester

 Spring Semester

 Delving more into real-world applications, this semester exposes you to common quandaries faced by managers regardless of industry or job function and gets you using your individual and managerial skills to resolve these issues.
-Students also take two electives to complete one of the three specialization tracks.
+Students will also take three credit hours of electives and have the option to complete one of three specialization pathways.

 Operations Management (3.0 Credit Hours)